|

 guixt.ini The following parameters are possible only in guixt.ini:

 The GuiXT profile entries in the Windows registry are ignored if you specify IgnoreRegistry Yes.
-This makes sense for SAP GUI 4.6B and upwards, if all parameters should be taken from guixt.ini.
+This makes sense if all parameters should be taken from guixt.ini.
 In this case, put the guixt.ini file into the SAP GUI directory.

 is not possible in Enjoy mode.